BECOME A MISSIONARY

 There is a culture of collegiality and openness at Simple House.
 Small groups of missionaries manage a monthly budget of a few thousand dollars.
 Everyone decides how the money will be used to serve the poor, and new ideas are welcome.
 Our work is an experiment in Christianity.

 Liturgy of the Hours and Mass are part of the missionary’s daily responsibilities.
 Spiritual classics are read throughout the year, and missionaries are encouraged to pray and read Scripture every morning.
-Missionaries are required to meet with a spiritual director outside of the community.

 Know the Poor: